 Farah holds a Bachelor in Business Administrative and Financial Science from Philadelphia University and an MA in Conflict Resolution and Mediation from Tel Aviv University, where she graduated as Valedictorian in 2013.

-Farah has been the coordinator of Seeds of Peace Programs in Jordan since June 2015, having first attended the Seeds of Peace Camp in Maine as a Delegation Leader in 2014.
+Farah has been the Program Manager of Seeds of Peace Programs in Jordan since June 2015, having first attended the Seeds of Peace Camp in Maine as a Jordanian Delegation Leader in 2014.

 Mike Duerr, MA